 Tips and strategies

-- Meet with her physician to review medications and schedule hearing and vision tests.
+- Meet with the person's physician to review medications and schedule hearing and vision tests.

 - Seek medical evaluation for illness, infection, bowel impaction, UTI etc.

 - When a person experiences suspiciousness: look for lost articles and remind them where the valuables are stored.